brianco007/gymAdmin/README.md

 4. Run `ng serve`

 ## How to use it?
 Once the web-application is up and running, you can either go to the **Sign up** section and create an account for yourself and test it with your own credentials or you can use the ones we provide below.
-**Email:** mmusclemania@gmail.com
+**Email:** musclemania@gmail.com
-**Password:** mmusclemania
+**Password:** musclemania

+**Testing the Clients section**
+You can use **1085313559** to see what a client see in this interface.